 Consumer Tip: Before you buy a used vehicle, check the title history.
 You are encouraged to ensure that the vehicle's seller has the title before paying for a used vehicle.
+You're also encouraged to see if the vehicle you're buying needs to be fixed due to a recall.

 Buying a Car